web-work-tools/minimal-mistakes/_posts/2019-07-09-welcome-didecentral.md

 ![](https://didecentral.com/rwot-dir/assets/images/rebooting-the-web-of-trust-header-pages.jpeg)

 This project began from some spirited email threads, discussion in chat, and a few false starts.
-The idea is that the repositories of each RWoT workshop is full of valuable content, that could be made more accessible to the research community that has collectively contributed that content, along with others who may be new to decentralized identity and the related technologoes.
+The idea is that the repositories of each RWoT workshop is full of valuable content that could be made more accessible to the research community that has collectively contributed it, along with others who are trying to catch up.

 * [didecentral.com/rwot-dir](https://didecentral.com/rwot-dir/)